Take the chapter quiz before and after you read this chapter.

 One of the major challenges to health care of children in the world today is to get vitamin A supplementation or fortification into common foods.
 Vitamin A supplementation significantly reduces children’s risk of dying from infectious diseases.

-One method of supplementing vitamin A is to give a single 50 000 unit dose of oral vitamin A to all children at 6 weeks as part of the routine immunisation schedule.
-This is followed by 100 000 units at 9 months and then 200 000 units at 12 months and every 6 months thereafter until 5 years.
+One method of supplementing vitamin A is to give a single 100 000 unit dose of oral vitamin A to all children at 6 months.
+This is followed by 200 000 units every 6 months thereafter from 12 months until 36 months.
 All children with measles should be given 200 000 units of vitamin A orally daily for 2 days.

 Yellow fruit and vegetables are rich in vitamin A.

 Children with signs of severe vitamin A deficiency (eye signs) are treated with 100 000 units of oral vitamin A daily for 2 days followed by a third dose at 6 weeks.
-Children with mild signs only should receive 100 000 units once if they are one year or less, and 100 000 units daily for two days if they are over one year.
+Children with mild signs only should receive 100 000 units once if they are 1 year or less, and 100 000 units daily for 2 days if they are over 1 year.

 These are a group of water-soluble vitamins that are not stored in the body and therefore have to be present in the diet on a continuous basis.
 While folic acid deficiency may be seen with severe malnutrition and intestinal parasites, only niacin deficiency is common in some areas in South Africa.
 Deficiencies of the other group B vitamins are rare.

-- The other group B vitamins are thiamine, riboflavin, B12 and pyridoxine.
-Folate can be added to basic foods to reduce the prevalence of neural tube defect in newborn infants.
+- The 5 main group B vitamins are niacin, thiamine, riboflavin, pyridoxine, folate and B12.
+Folate should be given before and during early pregnancy to reduce the prevalence of neural tube defect in newborn infants.
+A lack of thiamine causes beriberi.

 This is a condition caused by niacin deficiency.
 It is seen in communities who depend on a maize diet.
 In children, pellagra presents with a skin rash on areas exposed to the sun (face, neck and chest in a necklace distribution, arms and legs).
 The rash is erythematous (red) or pigmented and may be scaly.